 Restructuring.
-During the three months ended March 31, 2019, the Company implemented two restructurings that resulted in the termination of substantially all of its employees.
-In connection with the employee terminations, the Company incurred approximately \$3.8 million in severance-related expenses.
-Substantially all of the severance activity was incurred and paid by March 31, 2019.
+During the six months ended June 30, 2019, the Company implemented two restructurings that resulted in the severance of all of its employees.
+In connection with the employee severances, the Company incurred approximately \$2.8 million in severance-related expenses.
+All of the severance activity was incurred and paid as of June 30, 2019.

 Loss due to asset impairment.
-The Company incurred cost of \$0.9 million in 2018 related to the License Agreement with MEDINET, of which \$0.8 million was recorded as an asset that was to be expensed proportionally over the performance service period.
-However, given the decision to discontinue the development of NeoCart and terminate manufacturing operations, we concluded that the asset was fully impaired and therefore the full asset value was written off in the first quarter of 2019.
+The Company incurred a loss of \$0.8 million in 2019 on the impairment of an asset related to the License Agreement with MEDINET.
+Given the decision to discontinue the development of NeoCart and terminate manufacturing operations, we concluded that the asset was fully impaired and the full asset value was written off in the first quarter of 2019.

 Other Income (Expense), Net.
-Net other expense was (\$1.4) million for the three months ended March 31, 2019 as compared to (\$8.7) million for the three months ended March 31, 2018.
+Other expense, net was \$1.5 million for the six months ended June 30, 2019 as compared to \$5.3 million for the six months ended June 30, 2018.
 In both periods, the charges were primarily due to changes in warrant liability caused by a decrease in our stock price during the respective periods.